ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    ./generate_FV3LAM_wflow.py

 To see experiment progress, users should navigate to their experiment directory.
-As in the first forecast, they can then use the following commands to launch new workflow tasks and check on experiment progress.
+As in the first forecast, the following commands allow users to launch new workflow tasks and check on experiment progress.

 .. code-block:: console

-   cd </path/to/expt_dirs/test_expt>
+   cd /path/to/expt_dirs/test_expt
    rocotorun -w FV3LAM_wflow.xml -d FV3LAM_wflow.db -v 10
    rocotostat -w FV3LAM_wflow.xml -d FV3LAM_wflow.db -v 10